DBC-Lab/Brain_MRI_Enhancement/README.md

 # BME-X: A foundation model for enhancing magnetic resonance images and downstream segmentation, registration and diagnostic tasks
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.14047881.svg)](https://doi.org/10.5281/zenodo.14047881)

-_Yue Sun, Limei Wang, Gang Li, Weili Lin, Li Wang.
-A foundation model for enhancing magnetic resonance images and downstream segmentation, registration and diagnostic tasks, Nature Biomedical Engineering, 2024, in press_
+**Papers**.
+Yue Sun, Limei Wang, Gang Li, Weili Lin, Li Wang.
+A foundation model for enhancing magnetic resonance images and downstream segmentation, registration and diagnostic tasks, Nature Biomedical Engineering, 2024, in press

 ### A foundation model for the motion correction, super resolution, denoising and harmonization of magnetic resonance images, can improve the performance of machine-learning models across a wide range of tasks.